 In October 2021, while writing an article about EDR/XDR solutions, I read an article from The Journal of CyberSecurity and Privacy entitled: “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.
 I think now is a good time to revisit that research paper.
 The study tested state of the art EPP and EDR platforms against simulated APT attacks.
-They key contribution of this paper is that it reveals what type of TTPs are still able to circumvent top of the line EDR solutions built by the world’s top vendors of security products?
-One reason for this revisit is because I saw an article by Recorded Future discussing the same paper and wanted to contribute my take on it.
+They key contribution of this paper is that it reveals what type of TTPs are still able to circumvent top of the line EDR solutions.
+The products tested in the study are a who’s who of leading endpoint security vendors?
+Seeing a blog post from Recorded Future discussing the same paper reminded me about it, and wanted to contribute my take on it.

-The full paper is available for download here: https://arxiv.org/pdf/2108.10422.pdf, and the published version is available by searching Google for the article title “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.
+The full paper is available and the published version is available by searching Google for the article title “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.

 The ultimate take-away from this mid-2021 research paper is that EDR/XDR solutions are not 100% effective.
 There is still significant work to be done with respect to protecting the attack surface of a MicroSoft Windows 10 (MSW10) installation.
 These attack surfaces including legacy DLLs, processes hijacking, and many other capabilities such as CPL, and HTA which are not used in under the normal circumstances of an office desktop workstation computer.
 However, these rarely (if ever) capabilities increase the complexity of defending the attack surface, while creating a complex environment for malware to “live off the land binaries” (LOLBIN).